Testing Proctoring Faculty Information

-A student in your course is registered with our office as a student with a disability.
-As you can see from the accompanying letter, one of the student’s classroom accommodations involves extra time to take her or his tests/quizzes/exams.
+You may have a student in your course who is registered with our office as a student with a disability.
+One of the student’s classroom accommodations may involve extra time to take her or his tests/quizzes/exams.

 If the Office of Student Disability Services proctors the test…

 - The student should complete a test proctoring request form online at least 7 days before the exam.